Developer Guide

 - stores the Teaching Assistant Buddy data i.e., all

-object). - stores the currently ‘selected’
+Moduleobjects (which are contained in aUniqueModuleListobject). - stores the currently ‘selected’

-that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.Module
+Moduleobjects which is exposed to outsiders as an unmodifiableObservableList<Module>that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.Modulealso stores a unique student list and a filtered student list (used for example, when searching for a specificStudent).
+EachStudenthas a unique task list. - stores a

-objects. - does not depend on any of the other three components (as the
+UserPrefobject that represents the user’s preferences.
+This is exposed to the outside as aReadOnlyUserPrefobjects. - does not depend on any of the other three components (as the

-represents data entities of the domain, they should make sense on their own without depending on other components)
+Modelrepresents data entities of the domain, they should make sense on their own without depending on other components)

 Storage component